ajosedev/knowledge/notes/20210610111526-nullish-coalescing.md

 # Nullish coalescing operator (??)

-`??` is a logical operator that returns its right-hand side when the left-hand side is `null` or `undefined`.
+`??` is a logical operator that returns its right-hand side only when the left-hand side is `null` or `undefined`.

 This is similar to the logical OR operator (`||`), which returns the right-hand side if the left is any `falsy` value.